la2050/archive/_projects/2015/education-for-everyone-alternative-high-school-for-pushed-out-youth.md

   more just education systems.
 project_image: 'https://img.youtube.com/vi/31zyNJHGmig/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/31zyNJHGmig'
-'In one to three sentences, please describe your proposal.': >- FREE LA High School is a unique education program in South Los Angeles that supports system-involved youth in obtaining high school diplomas.
-Our students are primarily youth of color who have been pushed out of traditional schools through suspensions, expulsions and/or lock-ups, and are left with few options to complete their degree.
-Social justice organizing is integrated into our curriculum in order to equip youth with the skills necessary to work towards more just education systems.
 Where will you be working?:
   - South LA
 How do you plan to use these resources to make change?: